 Drum Dye – The application of dye/color by immersion in a large drum and tumbled.
 This process allows full penetration of the dye into the fiber of the hide.

-Foil Leather – A decorative paper transfer process applied to the surface of a suede based leather.
+Foil Leather – A decorative paper transfer process applied to the surface of a suede-based leather.

 Hair on Hide – Leather that has been tanned and conditioned without removing the hair from the skin or hide.